 Web Design + Brand Identity

-The Manitoba Flexible Learning HUB is a community of practice that acts to support the advancement of teaching and learning with technology within Manitoba.
-The website needed to feature a unique brand identity to distinguish itself from our established post-secondary partner institutions, be fully responsive and accessible, adapt to the rapidly changing support needs of educators during the pandemic, and feature simple navigation for educators to quickly locate relevant resources.
+The Manitoba Flexible Learning HUB is a community of practice acting to support the advancement of teaching and learning, with technology, across Manitoba.
+The website needed to feature a unique brand identity that would distinguish the brand from our established post-secondary partner institutions, in addition to being fully responsive and accessible, able to adapt to the rapidly changing support needs of educators during the onset of the 2020 COVID-19 pandemic, and feature simple navigation that would allow educators to quickly locate relevant resources.

-Identified needs for the website were exclusive resource pages to only be accessed through a login from a partner institution email address, social sharing, learning management system (LMS) course framework downloads for both D2L Brightspace and Moodle, online booking service for consultations, workshop registrations, a portfolio, and a blog.
+Identified needs for the website included exclusive resource pages that could only be accessed through a login from a recognized partner institution email address, social sharing, learning management system (LMS) course framework downloads and support resources for both D2L Brightspace and Moodle, online booking service for instructional and eLearning design consultations, workshop registrations, a course portfolio, and a blog.
 A complete brand identity package was necessary to design prior to beginning development.

-Green had been pre-established for the logo, so a temperate charcoal was chosen to contrast and ground the vibrancy of the green.
+Green had been pre-established for the logo branding, so a temperate charcoal was chosen to contrast and ground the vibrancy of the green.
 Complementary marigold orange was included as an accent color.

 The layout is composed of simple shapes and directed by the bright branding to support ease of use.